BestTimesToVisit.com Logo

 food

-While fine dining is abundant, don't miss out on the more casual, local spots.
-Grab a hearty breakfast burrito from a place like Big Bear Bistro before hitting the slopes, or enjoy a casual après-ski burger at the Red Lion.
-Packing snacks for the mountain can also save you a bundle compared to buying them on the go.
+While fine dining is abundant, don't miss out on casual, delicious eats.
+Grab a hearty breakfast burrito from a local spot like Big Bear Bistro before hitting the slopes, or pack your own snacks and lunch to save money.
+Many places offer 'to-go' options that are perfect for a picnic with a view.

 culture

 Vail has a unique European-inspired village feel.
-Embrace it by taking your time to stroll through the pedestrian-only villages, enjoying the architecture, and perhaps stopping for a coffee at a cafe.
-It's less about rushing and more about soaking in the atmosphere, especially in the evenings.
+Embrace it by taking your time to stroll through the pedestrian-only villages, enjoying the art galleries, and perhaps stopping for a coffee or après-ski drink.
+It's less about rushing and more about soaking in the atmosphere.

 safety